archcoding-books/papers/storage/haystack/haystack.md

 deleted.
 To address this issue, after a Store machine reads the entire needle for a photo, that machine can then inspect the deleted flag.
-If a needle is marked as deleted the Store machine updates its in-memory map- ping accordingly and notifies the Cache that the object was not found.
+If a needle is marked as deleted the Store machine updates its in-memory mapping accordingly and notifies the Cache that the object was not found.

 #### 3.4.5 Filesystem